fengjixuchui/Medusa/README.md

 </p>

 # &lceil;**Description**&rceil;
-Medusa is a powerful, stealthy, verastile, and, modular rootkit designed to give attackers complete "unbreakble" control over Linux systems.
+Medusa is a powerful, stealthy, verastile, and, modular rootkit designed to give attackers complete *unbreakble* control over Linux systems.
 Medusa is compiled and ready to be executed as a small ELF executable file, which no means extra building or configuration requirements!
 Medusa is larger than a few hundred kilobytes in size.
 Once installed, the rootkit sets up a dynamic linker that modifies the way applications are loaded and executed on the system.
 At this point the Medusa hooks a plethora of API system calls, library functions and signal handlers to achieve imbreakable and uninterceptable persistence.
 Medusa intercepts a plethoa of system calls made by all applications on the Medusa infected machine..
 Hooking these system calls allows a Medusa to control and modify the behavior when system call is made.
 For example, with `stat()` family calls, a user can specify what information should be returned when those calls are made, or make changes to the permissions of files and directories.
 With `access()`, the user can control who has permission to what areas of the system.
 With `write()`, `read()`, `open()`, and their derivatives, Medusa can control what files and directories are accessed by the system, and what data is written to them.
 Truncate and `chmod()` / `chown()` allows for control over how files and directories are manipulated.
 Pututxline, updwtmp, and pututline are used for managing user logins and account information.
 Host

 # &lceil;**Features**&rceil;
 - **PAM Backdoor**
 &rarr; Hook libpam authentication system calls for persisting with a hidden root user
-- **Anti-Debugging**
+- **Process Hiding**
 &rarr; 				Hide it's self from process memory map
 - **File Hiding**
 &rarr; 				Hide it's self from process memory map
 - **Network Hiding**
 &rarr; 				Hide it's self from process memory map
+- **Anti-Debugging**
+&rarr; 				Hide it's self from process memory map
 - **Auth Logging**
+&rarr; 				Hooks `pam_prompt()`, `pam_vprompt` and `pam_syslog` to log all successful authentications locally, or    remotely via SSH to Medusa home directory
+- **Execution Logging**
 &rarr; 				Hooks `syslog()` and `pam_syslog` to log all successful authentications locally, or    remotely via SSH to Medusa home directory

-# &lceil;**Modules**&rceil;
-- Reverse Socks5

 # **Building And Deployment**